freeseek/gtc2vcf/README.md

   bcftools norm --no-version -Ob -o $out_prefix.bcf -c x -f $ref && \
   bcftools index -f $out_prefix.bcf
 ```
 Heavy random access to the reference will be needed, so it is important that enough extra memory be available for the operating system to cache the reference or else the task can run excruciatingly slowly.
 The final VCF might contain duplicates.
-If this is an issue `bcftools norm -d` can be used to remove such variants.
+If this is an issue `bcftools norm -d exact` can be used to remove such variants.
 There is often no need to use the `--adjust-clusters` option for Affymetrix data as the cluster posteriors are already adjusted using the data processed by the genotype caller

+Optionally, between the conversion and the sorting step you can include a `bcftools reheader --samples <file>` command to assign new names to the samples where `<file>` contains `old_name new_name\n` pairs separated by whitespaces, each on a separate line, with `old_name` being the CHP file name without the `.chp` extension

 Using an alternative genome reference
 =====================================